ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations

 Access to the lockbox does not grant access to the contents of the lockbox.
 The lockbox key must be obtained through an alternative method.
+Upon seeing namespaces used in conjunction with a grant ID where the namespace has not previously been granted, the lockbox will contact the granting service and verify the grant has access to those namespaces.

 The server will validate the identity login via the identity service to access the account or validate the client has the correct lockbox key hash to access the account.
 An identity that has a different provider is considered a different identity.
 Thus an identity is deemed unique by its identity and its identity provider combined.